-On February 14, 2013, the Office québécois de la langue française (OQLF), an organization tied to the Quebec Ministry of Immigration and Cultural Communities that monitors the public use of the French language, sent a letter of warning to the owner of Buonanotte, a chic Italian restaurant located in Montreal.
+On February 14, 2013, the Office Québécois de la Langue Française (OQLF), an organization tied to the Quebec Ministry of Immigration and Cultural Communities that monitors the public use of the French language, sent a letter of warning to the owner of Buonanotte, a chic Italian restaurant located in Montreal.
 The problem?
-The inclusion of words like “pasta,” “antipasto,” and ”bottiglia” on the menu did not comply with Quebec’s “Charter of the French Language,” and were to be replaced with their French equivalents.
-Parlez-vous Italien?
+The inclusion of words like pasta, antipasto, and bottiglia on the menu did not comply with Quebec’s Charter of the French Language, and were to be replaced with their French equivalents.

-The Charter of the French Language itself is a language policy bill enacted in Quebec in 1977.
-It outlines French as the language of the Québécois majority and the official language of the province, and is the main legal authority behind the OQLF’s enforcement policies.
-It’s the same legislation that mandated that all public signage within Quebec be in French so, for example, stop signs display ARRÊT.
+The charter itself is a language policy enacted in Quebec in 1977.
+It outlines French as the language of the Quebecois majority and the official language of the province, and is the main legal authority behind the OQLF’s enforcement policies.
+It’s the same legislation that mandated that all public signage in Quebec be in French so, for example, stop signs display ARRÊT.

-But within the chapter entitled “Missions and Powers,” section 159 grants the office the capacity to be “responsible for defining and conducting Québec policy on linguistic officialization, terminology and the francization of the civil administration and enterprises.”
-As for enforcing the rules, sections 161 and 162 stipulate they have the right to “see to it that French is the normal and everyday language of work, communication, commerce and business in the civil administration and in enterprises,” and to “take any appropriate measure to promote French,” while also to “assist and inform the civil administration, semipublic agencies, enterprises, associations and natural persons as regards the correction and enrichment of spoken and written French in Québec.”
+But within the chapter entitled “Missions and Powers,” section 159 grants the office the capacity to be “responsible for defining and conducting Quebec policy on linguistic officialization, terminology and the francization of the civil administration and enterprises.”
+As for enforcing the rules, sections 161 and 162 stipulate they have the right to “see to it that French is the normal and everyday language of work, communication, commerce, and business in the civil administration and in enterprises,” and to “take any appropriate measure to promote French,” while also to “assist and inform the civil administration, semipublic agencies, enterprises, associations ,and natural persons as regards the correction and enrichment of spoken and written French in Quebec.”

 Pastagate hit a national nerve about how these language policies ostensibly meant to reinforce French cultural heritage are imposed and interpreted.
-Eventually the OQLF admitted they acted with an “excess of zeal,” and allowed non-French words such as “pasta” to stay on menus, but with a minor caveat: OQLF spokesman Martin Bergeron said, "Other languages can be on the menu.
+Eventually the OQLF admitted they acted with an “excess of zeal,” and allowed non-French words such as pasta to stay on menus, but with a minor caveat: OQLF spokesman Martin Bergeron said, "Other languages can be on the menu.
 The thing is they must not be predominant over French," and “If it's only the name of the dish, if it's an exotic name in the language of origin, that won't be a problem."
-Despite backtracking from their initial objections, OQLF's president Louise Marchand was forced to resign amid all the fervor, and the inquiry was dropped against Buonanotte.
+Despite backtracking from its initial objections, OQLF's president Louise Marchand was forced to resign amid all the fervor, and the inquiry was dropped against Buonanotte.